ASTRO logo

 Facts for Kids

-John Quincy Adams was the sixth president of the United States, serving from 1825 to 1829, and was known for his support of education, freedom, and equality.
+John Quincy Adams was a prominent American politician, diplomat, and the sixth President of the United States, known for his strong advocacy for anti-slavery and his diplomatic prowess.

 main image